1. How does SoCalGas set rates?

-SoCalGas and other large investor-owned utilities in California file general rate case applications every three to four years.
+SoCalGas and other large investor-owned utilities in California file general rate case applications every four years.
 The CPUC oversees the proceedings, which include numerous regulatory and public hearings with testimony from ratepayer advocates, environmental groups, and others.
-The approval process is scheduled to take at least 12-18 months.
+The approval process is scheduled to take at least 18-24 months.

 4. What is the breakdown of the cost increase?

 The main components of the 2024 rate request are broken down into three areas:

-- About 55 percent of the increase is associated with modernizing and upgrading our infrastructure so that we can maintain and enhance long-term reliability and safety for our customers, and assess safety-related costs based on a new state-mandated risk assessment program that takes into account our top safety risks.
+- About 58% of the increase is associated with modernizing and upgrading our infrastructure so that we can maintain and enhance long-term reliability and safety for our customers, and assess safety-related costs based on state-mandated risk assessment program that takes into account our top safety risks.

-- Approximately 28 percent covers costs to retain and reward the most talented energy professionals, so they can continue delivering the safe, clean, and reliable energy and superior customer service our customers deserve.
-This also includes the nearly $43 million in cost reductions SoCalGas has achieved through organizational efficiency measures, such as renegotiating supplier contracts and improving the efficiency of employee training.
+- Approximately 8% covers costs to retain and reward the most talented energy professionals, so they can continue delivering the safe, clean, and reliable energy and superior customer service our customers deserve.

 5. Why do we need to invest in natural gas infrastructure?

 Natural gas is the foundation of California’s energy systems, providing safe, clean, affordable, and reliable source of energy for homes, businesses, transportation, electric generation, and industrial processes.

 More than 90 percent of households in Southern California rely on natural gas for heating their homes and hot water, and prefer it by a ratio of 4 to 1 over electricity for those uses.
 About 60 percent of the electricity in California is generated using natural gas.
 Natural gas supports renewable sources of energy, like solar and wind, and serves as a critical safety net that supports the electric grid when the sun doesn’t shine, and the wind doesn’t blow.